MarzellT/MarzellOS/README.md

 - linker script (not required yet)
 - make check for extensions a function to be called (maybe)
 - check elf dynamic section and relocation (http://stffrdhrn.github.io/hardware/embedded/openrisc/2019/11/29/relocs.html)
+- check if CMAKE can be used for building instead of the manual Makefile

 ---